New Review Maps BAP1 Loss in Mesothelioma

 BAP1 germline testing may be appropriate for:

-- Mesothelioma patients diagnosed at younger ages
+- people with mesothelioma diagnosed at younger ages

 - Patients with family history of mesothelioma